Skip to content

 The Policy Nexus Behind Singapore's Water Transition

-PUB, Singapore's National Water Agency is moving the water-energy nexus out of the sustainability silo and into core utility governance.
-The transition now depends on how tariffs, capital-market instruments, recycling mandates, and public-agency coordination are sequenced to support a more energy-intensive supply system.
+PUB is moving the water-energy nexus out of the sustainability silo and into core utility governance.
+The transition depends on how capital-market instruments and inter-agency coordination are sequenced to support a resilient, yet high-energy, supply system.

 The Governance Shift